exasol/exasol-virtual-schema/doc/dialects/exasol.md

     EXA_CONNECTION  = 'EXA_CONNECTION';
 ```

-#### Auto-generated Datatype Mapping Using EXA Import
+#### Map Datatypes With EXA Import

-Using `IMPORT FROM EXA` might lead to some unexpected datatype mappings.
-Unlike for a JDBC connection there's no explicit data mapping being generated when using `IMPORT FROM EXA`.
-As a solution the Exasol Virtual Schema in version 7.2.0 and later supports parameter `GENERATE_JDBC_DATATYPE_MAPPING_FOR_EXA`:
+Unlike for a JDBC connection `IMPORT FROM EXA` does not use an explicit datatype mapping.
+In consequence columns of type `HASHTYPE` are mapped to `VARCHAR` and joining such a column therefore failed in Exasol 7.1 with error message `Feature not supported: Incomparable Types: VARCHAR(32) UTF8 and HASHTYPE(16 BYTE)!`.

+Exasol Virtual Schema in version 7.2.0 and later mitigates this by offering parameter `GENERATE_JDBC_DATATYPE_MAPPING_FOR_EXA` with values `true` and `false` (default):

 ```sql
 CREATE VIRTUAL SCHEMA VIRTUAL_EXASOL